 With a large expat customer base, Luxembourg’s banks have many resources to help new arrivals deal with a range of financial challenges they might face.

 Whether it’s opening up a simple current account or filing taxes, expats may feel like they’re facing some banking challenges.
-But banking in a foreign country shouldn’t be a problematic experience if you go about it the right way and use the available resources out there.
+But banking in a foreign country shouldn’t be a problematic experience.

-Luxembourg has one of the highest per capita expat populations in the world, with 46.7 percent of its population foreign-born and over 170 nationalities living in the country.
-Expatica, offers some banking advice for expats and tips on how to deal with common banking and financial issues.
+Luxembourg has one of the highest per capita expat populations in the world; 46.7% of its population is foreign-born and over 170 nationalities live in the country.
+Expatica offers some banking advice for expats and tips on how to deal with common banking and financial issues.

 Opening a bank account before arriving in the country